6 Spam-Free Link Building Methods that Won’t Make Google Cry

 Visitors are unlikely to follow a link to a basic poster or advert – they are far more likely to visit your website if you are offering them content that is engaging, interesting, useful or exciting.

 It is often good practice to search for gaps in content from your business niche.

 You can start driving traffic away from your competitors by choosing a topic or development that they have not featured on their website.

-There is no harm in sending a couple of short, concise emails or Tweets to professionals, webmasters and other figures of influence within your chosen industry.
+There is no harm in sending a couple of short, concise emails or tweets to

 You may not always receive a response after your first message, but a bit of persistence can be beneficial – as long as it does not become excessive.